juankafka/displaytypedesign/_projects/Masahiro_Naruse.markdown

 <br><br>
 ![image2](/assets/img/Masahiro_Naruse/02.png)
 <br>
-"Kuroobi" is a translation of black belt in Japanese, and is a certification for fighters in East Asian martial arts.
+"Black Beruto" is a translation of black belt in Japanese, and is a certification for fighters in East Asian martial arts.
 The name represents its bold, punchy, yet flexible character.
 <br><br>
 ![image3](/assets/img/Masahiro_Naruse/03.png)
 <br>